tnycman/BazaarLive/replit.md

 ## Overview

 BazaarLive is a comprehensive full-stack marketplace platform inspired by Poshmark, built with modern web technologies.
 The application supports multiple verticals including fashion, jobs, real estate, cars, boats, and services, with features for social commerce, live selling, and user-generated content.
+The platform now features a personalized feed system as the main authenticated user experience.

 ## User Preferences